 - Or take a trip to Hokitika Gorge.

-Family-friendly Accommodation in Greymouth
+Family-Friendly Accommodation in Greymouth

 Make your accommodation part of the recreation at one of the holiday parks or make your life easy with self-catering facilities at one of the motels.
-Either way, you have plenty of options for family-friendly stays, as listed in the 10 Best Family Accommodation in Greymouth.
+Either way, you have plenty of options for family-friendly stays, as listed in the 10 Best Family Accommodations in Greymouth.

 Greymouth for Couples

 Sure, a place called “Greymouth” doesn’t sound all that romantic.
 But couples who can look past the not-too-endearing name will find charm in the historical ambience, beautifully rugged coastline and hidden gems like glowworm caves.
 A special experience is finding greenstone to carve into a necklace for each other while retreating to your boutique B&B puts a romantic spin to your trip.
-Check out our advice for couples visiting Greymouth in The Honeymoon Guide to Greymouth.
+Check out our advice for couples visiting Greymouth in The Honeymoon & Romantic Getaway Guide to Greymouth.

 Romantic Activities in Greymouth